404src/exocore/_articles/ccna-summary.md

 A solution to prevent tail drop and TCCP global synchronization is Random Early Detected (RED).
 - When the amount of traffic in the queue reaches a certain threshold, the device will start randomly dropping packets from select TCP flows.
 - In standard RED, all kinds of traffic are treated the same.
-- An improved version, WREDD (Weighted Random Early Detection) allows you to control which packets are dropped depending on the traffic class.
+- An improved version, WRED (Weighted Random Early Detection) allows you to control which packets are dropped depending on the traffic class.